awsdocs/amazon-cloudwatch-user-guide/doc_source/install-CloudWatch-Agent-on-premise.md

-# Installing the CloudWatch Agent on On\-Premises Servers<a name="install-CloudWatch-Agent-on-premise"></a>
+# Installing the CloudWatch agent on on\-premises servers<a name="install-CloudWatch-Agent-on-premise"></a>

 If you have downloaded the CloudWatch agent on one computer and created the agent configuration file you want, you can use that configuration file to install the agent on other on\-premises servers\.

-## Download the CloudWatch Agent on an On\-Premises Server<a name="download-CloudWatch-Agent-onprem"></a>
+## Download the CloudWatch agent on an on\-premises server<a name="download-CloudWatch-Agent-onprem"></a>

 You can download the CloudWatch agent package using either Systems Manager Run Command or an Amazon S3 download link\.
-For information about using an Amazon S3 download link, see [Download the CloudWatch Agent Package](download-cloudwatch-agent-commandline.md#download-CloudWatch-Agent-on-EC2-Instance-commandline-first)\.
+For information about using an Amazon S3 download link, see [Download the CloudWatch agent package](download-cloudwatch-agent-commandline.md#download-CloudWatch-Agent-on-EC2-Instance-commandline-first)\.

-### Download Using Systems Manager<a name="download-CloudWatch-Agent-onprem-fleet-sys"></a>
+### Download using Systems Manager<a name="download-CloudWatch-Agent-onprem-fleet-sys"></a>

 To use Systems Manager Run Command, you must register your on\-premises server with Amazon EC2 Systems Manager\.
 For more information, see [ Setting Up Systems Manager in Hybrid Environments](https://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-managedinstances.html) in the *AWS Systems Manager User Guide*\.